Yoast/duplicate-post/readme.txt

 == Upgrade Notice ==

+= 2.3 =
+Fixes a bunch of bugs + copy attachments + choose where to show the links.

 = 2.2 =
 VERY IMPORTANT UPGRADE to get rid of problems with complex custom fields, afflicting both 2.1.* releases.